The Sticky Science of Immune Support Gummies

 The fun form factor demands serious rigor.
 Compliance with FDA cGMP (current Good Manufacturing Practices) is non-negotiable.
 This means:

-- Validating that our chosen encapsulation survives the cooking process.
+• Validating our chosen encapsulation survives cooking.

-- Proving, through stability testing, that potency, flavor, and texture remain perfect for the entire shelf life.
+• Proving through stability testing that potency, flavor, and texture remain perfect for the entire shelf life.